 - Critically analyse a range of models of change, synthesising and selecting appropriate models for different situations.

 - Using an appropriate theoretical framework implement a change process taking into account organisational culture, climate and personal responses to change.

-The Leadership in Healthcare course places assessments at the heart of the learning process through the employment of clinical scenarios to enhance problem-solving, critical analysis and evidence-based care.
+The online healthcare leadership course places assessments at the heart of the learning process through the employment of real life scenarios to enhance problem-solving, critical analysis and evidence-based practice.
 Since the scenarios act as a focus for learning and assessment, the two are intrinsically linked.

 - Your tutor will post a number of questions and prompts to aid students in a formal discussion of each case.

 - These discussions are facilitated throughout by your tutor and are then assessed at the end of every module.

 The reflective journal is used by students throughout each module to monitor personal progress.
 This is guided by weekly feedback from your tutor and is graded at the end of every module.
 The journal typically includes the following: